mcc-prior-art/mcc-layer/README.md

 MCC-Core acts as the verified execution boundary before irreversible action — the kind of “brake pedal” the AI industry is increasingly recognizing as necessary, built at the architecture level.

-The model proposes.
-MCC-Core evaluates.
-The gate enforces.
-The audit chain records.

-This note summarizes the execution-boundary position of MCC-Core: autonomous systems may generate intent, but execution authority must be verified before action.
+Autonomous systems may generate intent.
+Execution authority must be verified before action.

 *Doctrine timestamped on GitHub, 2026-06-02*